 Introduction

-The practice ofIdentity management does not take place in a is not a vacuum; people and connected devices rarely, if ever, act completely on their own, devoid of any organizational, personal, and situational context.
+The practice of identity management does not take place in a vacuum; people and connected devices rarely, if ever, act completely on their own, devoid of any organizational, personal, and situational context.
 This has been known to identity management practitioners for many years, and this is why identity management progressed from managing individual digital identities to managing groups to managing roles.
 Each progression gave identity management practitioners great ability to manage larger populations of users.
 However, the industry’s last progression to role management did not provide enough managerial leverage to adequately tackle such issues as self-sovereign identity, connected devices, and the Internet of Things.
 Furthermore, in order to more accurately portray the richness of the use cases facing the identity management industry, something more is needed beyond managing identities living in the vacuum of a directory.

 Terminology in the report is internally consistent, however the language needs to be normalized across the Kantara Initiative.
 This is part of a wider and ongoing effort on Kantara’s part.

-Background and Purpose

 In 2014, the identity management industry began to discuss the notion of Identity Relationship Management (IRM) and how relationships could provide the richness needed to represent our hyper-connected world and give administrative leverage to identity management professionals.
 Relationships are not a one-time thing; they are dynamic and driven by the context of the access control decision that needs action.

 The Kantara Initiative formed the IRM Working Group which in turn produced its “Laws of Relationship Management” report in early 2015.
 Subsequently, the IRM WG examined the original design principles of IRM and sought out examples of IRM currently implemented.
 This document is the summation of that effort and is intended for people designing complex identity systems and interactions.
 This report does not offer prescriptive design patterns for large-scale relationship-oriented systems, but instead offers design principles for consideration and real-world use cases for identity professionals to study.
 In some cases these concepts overlap and in some cases they may be nested inside other concepts.
 This ambiguity is something to get comfortable with as we move forward and understand that they ambiguity can only be removed in context.

-In 2014, the identity management industry began to discuss the notion of Identity Relationship Management (IRM) and how relationships could provide the richness needed to represent our hyper-connected world and give administrative leverage to identity management professionals.
-The Kantara Initiative formed the IRM Working Group which in turn produced its “Laws of Relationship Management” report in early 2015.
-Subsequently, the IRM WG examined the original design principles of IRM and sought out examples of IRM currently implemented.
-This document is the summation of that effort and is intended for people designing complex identity systems and interactions.
-This report will not offer prescriptive design patterns for large-scale relationship-oriented systems, but instead offers design principles for consideration and real-world use cases for identity professionals to study.

 Refined Design Principles of Relationships

 Relationships are not new but their representation has rarely been first class citizen in the realm of digital identity.
 In the past, relationships have been represented as attributes such as memberOf or implied in identifiers such as distinguished name.
 IRM addresses the current state of identity management and the need to promote relationships, in both representations and awareness, in order to provide identity management practitioners with more accurate, more manageable, and more deployable means of managing digital identities in our hyper-connected world.
 To that end, the IRM WG offers the following design principles of relationships.